Pearls of Wisdom from other dog owners.

 This is for those who wish to manage incompatible dogs in their homes with a rotation routine to keep everyone safe while still enjoying quality time with the family.

-Please note that wire crates are not escape proof and need to be reinforced with zip ties as well as set behind a barrier that prevents access from the other dog(s).
+Please note that wire crates are not escape proof and need to be reinforced with zip ties as well as set behind a baby gate or other barrier to prevents access from the other dog(s).
 If you have room, a dog kennel can be a great way to provide more comfort as well as security.
+Just two panels can create safe space by dividing a room nicely (photo).
 We find good used kennels on Craigslist for our Barn Dogs.
 You can modify to fit spaces as small as 3x3 and up.
-(Photo below)